 No stitches are used to attach the sling.
 Over time, scar tissue forms around it to keep it in place.

-Traditional sling surgery is more involved than mid-urethral surgery.
+Traditional sling surgery is similar to the mid-urethral surgery.
 Your surgeon will take a strip of tissue from your stomach or thigh to make the sling, or they might use tissue from a donor.
 Then they’ll make two cuts, one in your vagina and one in your belly.
 They’ll stretch the sling through the cut in your stomach, then stitch it to the inside of your stomach wall.

 After the Surgery

 Mid-urethral surgery is an outpatient procedure, which means you usually go home the same day.
-But you should expect to stay overnight if you have traditional sling surgery.
-And you may need a catheter after surgery until you heal.
+You may need a catheter after surgery until you heal.
 That’s a thin, flexible tube that helps drain pee from your body when you can’t use the bathroom on your own.

 Things to Consider